 The western year 1788 ~ 1871 - Wat Rakang Kositaram, Bangkok.

-Somdej Toh was born in 1788 in Phra Nakhon Si Ayutthaya Province, Somdej Toh was ordained as a novice monk in 1800 at the age of 12 and is one of the most famous Buddhist monks during Thailand Rattanakosin period.
-It is believed that he is the son of King Rama II of the Chakri Dynasty.
-At the age of 21, the year 1807 - he was ordained as a monk under the Royal Patronage at Wat Praseeratanasasadaram (Wat Prakeo) in Bangkok.
+Somdej Toh was born in 1788 in Phra Nakhon Si Ayutthaya Province; Somdej Toh was ordained as a novice monk in 1800 at 12 and is one of the most famous Buddhist monks during Thailand Rattanakosin period.
+He is believed to be the son of King Rama II of the Chakri Dynasty.
+At 21, in 1807, he was ordained as a monk under the Royal Patronage at Wat Praseeratanasasadaram (Wat Prakeo) in Bangkok.
 He studied the Buddhist scriptures of the Pali Canon with several Buddhist masters.
-The venerable monk was known to be a good speaker as well as a highly intelligent and compassionate person.
+The venerable monk was known to be a good speaker, highly intelligent, and compassionate.
 He was also persistent and patient.
-He made many Buddha images for temples and most notably 73 models of Phra Somdej.
+He made many Buddha images for temples and, most notably, 73 models of Phra Somdej.

 He also built many Buddha statues and temples.
-After becoming a well-known monk, he became the preceptor for Prince Mongkut, later when Mongkut became a monk.
-In 1864 at the age of 76 during Rama IV reign Somdej Toh was given the ceremonial name Phra Buddhacharn Toh Phomarangsi.
-His tenure in the monastery began in the reign of King Rama I until the reign of King Rama IV, a total of 65 years.
+After becoming a well-known monk, he became the preceptor for Prince Mongkut, and later when Mongkut became a monk.
+His tenure in the monastery began in the reign of King Rama I. It continued until King Rama IV, a total of 65 years.
+In 1864, at 76, during Rama IV's reign, Somdej Toh was given the proper name Phra Buddhacharn Toh Phomarangsi.
 Somdej Toh is said to have been the teacher of King Rama V when he was young.
-He was noted for the skill of his preaching and used of Thai poetry to reflect the beauty of Buddhism and for making amulets called Phra Somdej.
-This highly revered Phra Somdej amulet is originated from Wat Rakang "Temple of Bell" in Bangkok.
+He was noted for the skill of his preaching and use of Thai poetry to reflect the beauty of Buddhism and for making amulets called Phra Somdej.
+This highly revered Phra Somdej amulet originated from Wat Rakang's "Temple of Bell" in Bangkok.
 The amulets were blessed by him and other respected famous monks in Thailand.
-He passed away in 1871 the age of 83.
-He is probably one of the most respected monks in Thailand.
+He is probably one of the most revered monks in Thailand.
+He passed away in 1871 at the age of 83.